 Medicines were obtained from licensed wholesalers including Phoenix, AAH, Alliance.
-Unlicensed 'specials' were obtained from Alliance Specials.
-The pharmacy was using the 'Columbus' PMR system and was not yet using it to decommission stock in accordance with the requirements of the EU Falsified Medicines Directive (FMD).
-The manager was expecting to start decommissioning later this month once she had familiarised herself and her team with the process.
+Unlicensed 'specials' were generally obtained from Alliance Specials.
+The pharmacy was using the 'Columbus' PMR system but was not yet using it to decommission stock in accordance with the requirements of the EU Falsified Medicines Directive (FMD).